GioByte10/American-Sign-Language-Glove/README.md

 While showing a letter on the LCD/App of the current prediction is already great, we also want to be able to spell and form words/sentences.
 So far our prediction is based on the instantaneous values of the flex sensors and accelerometer data.
 We need a way to tell Python when to _poll_ a character.
 That is, we need a way to know when to append a letter to a sentence.
 We might make mistakes when trying to spell too, so being able to delete single characters or an entire sentence would be useful as well.
-Spaces would also be neat so that we can seprate words.
+Spaces would also be neat so that we can separate words.
 Fortunately, the Arduino Nano 33 BLE Sense Rev2 is also equipped with a gyroscope.
 This sensor measures the degrees per second (DPS) `ω` of a given axis:

 $$ω=\frac{d}{dt}\left(\theta\right)$$